 Lights ...
 Cans ...
 Action!

-Pre-planning now can avoid hair-tearing later.
+Pre-planning now can prevent hair-tearing later.

 Electrician Linares is back for another round at Custom Design & Construction's Sheldon Street project, and this time he’s installing 6-inch recessed cans for lighting throughout the house.
 The California Building Standards Code, commonly referred to as Title 24, strictly regulates energy efficiency in buildings, so that means we’ll be using LED lighting throughout.